- 1 What are attributes, and what do they do in MLB The Show 22?

-Baserunning attributes in The Show 22
+Baserunning attributes explained in MLB The Show 22

 - Speed (SPD): a player’s ability to run fast (affects fielding as well); a higher rating means a higher likelihood of stealing bases, taking the extra base, and beating out groundballs; “Speedster” quirk for fast players.

 - Stealing (STEAL): a baserunner’s ability to successfully steal a base, including their takeoff; a higher rating indicates a higher likelihood the baserunner will have a good takeoff; “Thief” quirk for baserunners who excel at stealing bases.